Ultimate Guide To Reset Netgear WiFi Extender

 Then, it is important to diagnose the problem to make your extender up and running.

-- Check if your Netgear extender is recieving proper power supply or not.
+- Check if your Netgear extender is receiving proper power supply or not.
 Also, the wall socket you are using to plug in your device shouldn’t be damaged.

 - Properly connect your main router to the Netgear extender.
 The Ethernet cable you are using to connect your devices shouldn’t be damaged or dusty.